KubeRocketCI/docs/versioned_docs/version-3.10/operator-guide/cd/auto-stable-trigger-type.md

   ![Auto-stable trigger type](../../assets/operator-guide/auto-stable-trigger-type-scheme.png "Auto-stable trigger type")

-In contrast to the **Autodeploy** trigger type, where deploy pipelines always deploy the latest application version, **Auto-stable** can safeguard application stability by preventing deployment of latest application version if this version wasn't unstable.
+In contrast to the **Auto-deploy** trigger type, where deploy pipelines always deploy the latest application version, **Auto-stable** can safeguard application stability by preventing deployment of latest application version if this version wasn't unstable.
 If there are several build pipelines running at a time, they are placed in a queue and deployed consequently.

 Understanding the difference between **Latest** and **Stable** tags is essential: